8 Day Luxury Crewed Catamaran Mallorca Itinerary

-The lack of a beach at Portopetro has allowed it to stay true to its roots without becoming a tourist hotspot like its larger neighour, Cala d'Or.
+The lack of a beach at Portopetro has allowed it to stay true to its roots without becoming a tourist hotspot like its larger neighbour, Cala d'Or.
 North of Cala d'Or lies Portocolom, which has more seaside attractions and pastel coloured houses to make it stand out as a popular little fishing village.

 Portocristo not only has plenty to see itself, but it is also close to the Cuevas del Drach.
-These caves are home to an undergroun lake, Lake Martel, which are majestic both in silence and when the classical music performances begin.
+These caves are home to an underground lake, Lake Martel, which are majestic both in silence and when the classical music performances begin.

-The only part of Mallorca to be involved in the Spanish Civil War, Portocristo is now home to any number of terrace restaurants and places to enjoy a drink on the seafront.
+The only part of Mallorca to be involved in the Spanish Civil War, Portocristo is now home to any number of terrace restaurants and places to enjoy a drink and some paella on the seafront.
 Of course, your day will be interjected with cooling off in the Mediterranean and some more attempts at mastering those water skis!

 Passing some more caves, the Coves d'Artà, as you head north, this is your final day before you begin to head back towards Palma.
-Making the most of the morning sun and the water sport opportunities around you, you'll notice that the water here is calm, tranquil and perfect for laying back and relaxing on some inflatables.
+Making the most of the morning sun and the water sports opportunities around you, you'll notice that the water here is calm, tranquil and perfect for laying back and relaxing on some inflatables.

 As well as the Coves d'Artà there are many places to discover just around the next corner, or just in the next bay in this part of the Balearics.
 Depending on how you feel like spending your day, this could be one of the most adventurous or the most relaxing of your charter!